kiba/Writings/for_science/chp13_return.md

 "She's staying with them.
 This is, um...hos"

 "Guest.
-Please to greet you, I will be in your share.
-My name is Sasaki, and I am the chief engineer of Sidonia."
+Please to greet you, I will be in your share," the female astronaut said, bowing.
+"My name is Sasaki, and I am the chief engineer of Sidonia."

 "We came to an agreement about the exchange of knowledge and technology, an agreement that I am initially displeased with...but..."